(reading time: 8 mins)

 The majority of us should be better off.
 A 2011 study by the Rowntree foundation found the wealthiest 10% are responsible for two and a half times as much carbon as the poorest 10% in society2.

 So although goods prices will rise until renewables become the norm in our economy, the wealthiest will be paying more in carbon tax than they gain from the dividend.
-Whereas the majority will gain more from the dividend than they lose with increased prices.
+Whereas the majority of us will gain more from the dividend than we lose with increased prices.
 And by making lower carbon choices everyone has scope to further reduce living costs, while keeping the dividend of course.

 The carbon dividend is a mild form of income redistribution because everybody qualifies for the same payment.